“Oh crap, I am screwed … ChatGPT basically did what I have been working on for years effortlessly …”

 • Mapping is tedious and ongoing.
 You end up writing lots of glue rules: “this column maps to that property”, plus special cases and cleanup.
 Then when either the dataset or the ontology changes, you revisit and fix those rules again.

-Why do I doubt whether Semantic Technology not fitting this Era
+Why do I doubt whether Semantic Technology does not fit in this Era

 What researches that I think is valuable in this Era